PearCoding/Ignis/docs/src/getting_started/index.rst

 Getting Started
 ===============

 This section gives an overview of the Ignis rendering framework.
-Select one of the left chapters to learn more.
+Select one of the left sections to learn more.

 ..  toctree::
     :hidden:

     building
+    realtime
     tutorials/index
+    plugins/index

 Frontends
 ---------